richa-ambooken/content-generator/README.md

 ## Usage

 1. **Sign up / Log in** to your account.
-2. On the **Campaign Start Page**, upload a technical document or paste a URL.
+2. On the **Campaign Start Page**, upload a technical document or paste source text.
 3. Watch the **Agent Room** as the Research, Copywriter, and Editor agents collaborate in real time.
 4. Review the **Final Outputs** — Blog Post, Social Thread, and Email Teaser — in the Final Review View.
 5. Use **Approve / Regenerate** buttons to accept or refine individual pieces.